 Since I’m going to create a floating instant clone desktop pool I assume that I should see some the storage policies marked in yellow.

 First of all we need to take a quick look again at instant clones.
 I only cover instant clones since it’s the recommended provisioning method by VMware.
-As we can learn from this VMware blog post, you can maissvely reduce the time for a desktop to be provisioned (compared to View Composer Linked Clones).
+As you can learn from this VMware blog post, you can maissvely reduce the time for a desktop to be provisioned (compared to View Composer Linked Clones).

 The big advantage of the instant clone technology (vmFork) is the in-memory cloning technique of a running parent VM.